vmd1/init0/content/docs/PowerShell-Scripting-for-an-overly-specific-problem.md

 draft: false
 title: 'PowerShell Scripting for an overly specific problem'
 ---
 On our school laptops, for whatever reason, the applications menu from settings has been removed.
 As a result, you cannot uninstall any non-Microsoft store applications - it just tries to open a settings menu that we can’t access.
-As a result, I thought it would be worthwhile to build a PowerShell script to tap into the `Uninstall Information` registry keys - and get the uninstall paths from here.
+So, I thought it would be worthwhile to build a PowerShell script to tap into the `Uninstall Information` registry keys - and get the uninstall paths from here.

 It also has some other features, such as: